tasmota/docs/docs/Templates.md

+description: Template is a definition of a device and how its GPIOs are assigned

 !!! info "**Template** is a definition of a device and how its GPIOs are assigned."

 Templates provide an easy way for you to create, modify and share configurations for various devices that have features supported in Tasmota.